QuocTrung810/Practical_Exercises/Programming_Methodology/Topic_01/README.md

 ### 2.2 Add Cygwin to System Path

 After we have successfully all requirement components to work with C/C++ on Cygwin environment, but you can only call Cygwin commands in Cygwin Terminal.
-The question is, can call Cygwin commands in within either Windows CMD command-line or Windows PowerShell.
+The question is, can call Cygwin commands in within either Windows CMD[^3] command-line or Windows PowerShell.
 Absoblutely, the answer is "Yes", we need few more steps to do this.
 First, you need to navigate to System Properties windows by following step-by-step:

 With Windows 11: